 Let’s Have Some Good Old-Fashioned Fun

 Using camp songs in elementary music class can be a fun way to engage your students in REAL MUSIC LEARNING experiences and integrate music literacy activities.
 As a positive by-product, you get to teach your students to have some good old-fashioned fun!

-If I haven’t convinced you yet, click to see this guest blog post by Zach VanderGraaff for 8 More Reasons to Teach Camp Songs in Music Classes.
+If I haven’t convinced you that camp songs DO have a place in elementary music yet, click to see this guest blog post by Zach VanderGraaff for 8 More Reasons to Teach Camp Songs in Music Classes.

 Terri Lloyd is a former elementary music teacher with over 25 years of experience.
 She holds a Bachelor of Music, a Master of Science in Education, and a Technology Certificate in Instructional Design.